Raise your hand if ordering Chinese takeout brings you a boatload of comfort.

 As if the sweet-and-tangy Tso’s sauce isn’t mouthwatering enough, I sprinkle the hot chicken with oniony scallions, nutty sesame seeds, and fresh red chilies (which, P.S. are not for the faint of heart).

-I prefer to keep my General Tso’s accompaniments somewhat traditional with steamed broccoli, but I swap in brown rice white, for an extra nod to health.
+I prefer to keep my General Tso’s accompaniments somewhat traditional with steamed broccoli (try it pressure cooked!) and white rice or sesame noodles, but sometimes I swap in brown rice white, for an extra nod to health.

 To bring myself back down to Earth (because, let’s face it, I’m a beer girl), I cut the harsh spice of the chilies with an ice cold, malty Japanese brew.